-MOUNT OLIVE – The African American Music Trails of Eastern North Carolina, a living history project spearheaded by the NC Arts Council, winds through eastern North Carolina with a daylong event at the University of Mount Olive on Wednesday, February 12, 2014.
+MOUNT OLIVE – Inclement weather canceled the first event back in February, but the University of Mount Olive is excited to announce that The African American Music Trails of Eastern North Carolina, a living history project spearheaded by the NC Arts Council, has been rescheduled for Monday, March 24, 2014.
 The event will start with a lecture and end with a FREE Concert by Bill Myers and the Monitors.

 The NC Arts Council says, "These musicians reflect their home communities, and their sounds transcend time and place.
 They are an integral part of our state's heritage."